Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: Introduction

 However, a critical vulnerability remains unaddressed in watermark design: \textit{spoofing attacks directed towards model owners}.
 In these attacks, malicious actors attempt to falsely attribute content generated by humans or other models to the targeted model, with the aim of evading accountability\footnote{Tesla lawyers claimed that Elon Musk’s past statements about self-driving safety could be deepfakes, which is found suspicious by the court \cite{tesla}.} or damaging the model's reputation.
 A few recent works have identified two kinds of spoofing attacks targeting the LLM watermark by exploiting either its symmetric characteristic \cite{fairoze2023publicly, liu2024a} or learnability \cite{gu2023learnability,jovanovic2024watermark}, as detailed in Sec.~\ref{sec:spoof}.
 Furthermore, we propose a new spoofing attack, named semantic manipulation, which enables attackers to alter the sentiment of generated content with minimal token modifications, as described in Sec.~\ref{sec:our_attack}.
 It assumes the most constrained capabilities of attackers, where they only have access to the victim model’s detector.
 Due to the robustness of LLM watermarks against perturbations, this attack can manipulate the originally helpful content into something harmful or offensive without compromising the detectability of the watermark, thus successfully achieving spoofing attacks.

 Given the serious consequences of spoofing attacks, it is highly in demand to answer the question: \textit{\textbf{How to avoid an LLM being wrongly blamed? }} To solve this problem, we aim to design a watermark for LLM, which focuses more on the model owners' side instead of only watermarking on the users' side.
-To reliably identify the provenance of machine-generated content while being able to defend against the above spoofing attacks, a signature should have the following properties: \begin{itemize}[leftmargin=*,itemsep=0pt, topsep=0pt]

-\item \textbf{Robust:} The signature is still able to trace the source of the machine-generated text when it is subjected to certain perturbations. \item \textbf{Unforgeable:} The signature is inherently resistant to being learned given the components utilized in its detection. \item \textbf{Tamper-evident:} It should be able to check the integrity of the generated content, showing reliable tampering evidence to safeguard the interests of model owners.
+To reliably identify the provenance of machine-generated content while being able to defend against the above spoofing attacks, a signature should have the following properties: \begin{itemize}[leftmargin=*,itemsep=0pt, topsep=0pt] \item \textbf{Robust:} The signature remains capable of tracing the source of machine-generated text even when subjected to certain perturbations, ensuring it is not overly fragile or easily rendered ineffective. \item \textbf{Unforgeable:} The signature is inherently resistant to being learned given the components utilized in its detection. \item \textbf{Tamper-evident:} It should be able to check the integrity of the generated content, showing reliable tampering evidence to safeguard the interests of model owners. \item \textbf{Transparent:} It is detectable without needing access to generation secrets or relying on a black-box API, allowing independent, reliable verification. \end{itemize}